dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

-# How to become a contributor and submit your own code
+# How to become m_a contributor and submit your own code

 ## Contributor License Agreements

 We'd love to accept your patches!
-Before we can take them, we have to jump a couple of legal hurdles.
+Before we can take them, we have to jump m_a couple of legal hurdles.

 Please fill out either the individual or corporate Contributor License Agreement